Optimizing Federated Learning by Entropy-Based Client Selection: Proposed Method

-with $p_i$ representing the probability of the \(i\)-th outcome of the discrete distribution $Z$.
-The label vector associated with the client solving \eqref{fedentopt-objective} is then added to $L$, and the client is excluded for further selection.
+is the Shannon entropy of the discrete distribution \(p=(p_1,\dots,p_C)\).
+The label vector associated with the client solving \eqref{fedentopt-objective} is then added to $L$, and the client is excluded from further selection.
 The process is continued until the desired number of clients is reached.
-The intuition behind this approach is that the iterative maximization should favour clients with complementary data, ensuring that little or missing data for particular labels is compensated by data from other clients.
-Since the selection process is deterministic apart from sampling the first client, overfitting to a particular subset of clients might occur.
-To mitigate this, we introduce a buffer \(B\) that excludes clients, that were chosen in the recent past from the selection process.
-Concretely, each time a client is selected, it is added to the buffer.
-The selection is then carried out over the clients in the set $A$ that are not contained in the buffer.
-Once the buffer reaches its capacity \(Q\), the clients, that were added the earliest, are removed, making them available for selection again.
+Intuitively, iteratively maximizing entropy encourages adding clients whose data complement missing labels.
+Since the selection process is deterministic apart from sampling the first client, we maintain a buffer \(B\) of size \(Q\) to exclude recently selected clients and thus prevent repeated selection of the same subset.
+Whenever a client is chosen, it is placed in \(B\) and excluded from \(A\) until \(B\) reaches its capacity \(Q\).
+At that point, the clients that were added the earliest are removed, making them available for selection again.
+To ensure that at least one feasible subset of size $M$ remains selectable, the buffer size must satisfy $0 < Q \le K - M$.
 Algorithm \ref{algorithm:fedentopt} summarizes the proposed approach.

+It is worth pointing out that FedEntOpt naturally employs weighting by data size, a strategy commonly adopted by many state-of-the-art federated methods.
+To illustrate this, pick any \(c \in \mathcal{L} \) and consider the \(c\)-th component, denoted as $L_c$, of the aggregated label vector \(L\) for a selected subset $S$.
+One obtains:

+where \(\tilde{P}_Y^{(k)}\) denotes the empirical distribution of labels on client \(k\), serving as an approximation of \(P_Y^{(k)}\).
+This expression shows that the aggregated label distribution is exactly a data size weighted mixture of the local distributions.
+Consequently, by iteratively maximizing \eqref{fedentopt-objective} to select additional clients, FedEntOpt acts as a greedy algorithm that incrementally increases the entropy of the data size weighted label distribution, effectively approximating the uniform global marginal in \eqref{eq:label_prob}.